How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 In essence, this is not that different from the previous level.
 Except that this time, instead of just revealing ourselves, we are revealing the connection between us and how it evolves.
 For example:

-“When you were telling that story.
-I started to feel a little sad myself, and now that feeling gives way for a sense of caring for you.
+“When you were telling that story, I started to feel a little sad, and now that feeling gives way for a sense of caring for you.
 It deeply impacts me to imagine you at such a young age having to go through that.
-And it makes me appreciate even more the person you grew up to be.”
+And I find myself having an even deeper admiration for who you are today.”

 An ongoing conversation at this level, looks a bit like this: